1m5/1m5-bitcoin/README.md

 # 1m5-bitcoin
-Bitcoin integration via Tor using a Simple Payment Verification (SPV) client.
+A censorship resistant and private Simple Payment Verification (SPV) client for Bitcoin.

+It uses Tor for accessing the Bitcoin blockchain until blocked then sidesteps blocks using I2P to get to a 1M5 node that has access to Tor using that node.

 It's a lightweight client to verify that a transaction is included in the Bitcoin blockchain, without downloading the entire blockchain.
-The client only needs download the block headers, which are much smaller than the full blocks.
+The client only needs to download the block headers, which are much smaller than the full blocks.
 To verify that a transaction is in a block, it requests a proof of inclusion, in the form of a Merkle branch.